vdim/yz/README.md

 ## Copyright

-Copyright 2011-2012 Vyacheslav Dimitrov, Petrozavodsk State University.
+Copyright 2011-2012 Vyacheslav Dimitrov, [Petrozavodsk State University] (http://petrsu.ru/Structure/structure_e.html).

 YZ is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License version 3